artivantsov/face_id_project/README.md

 # face_id_project

-## Python 3 application in which face-ID algorithm and API for it is implemented.
+## Python 3 application in which face-ID algorithm and API for it are implemented.

 You will need the following libraries installed: